-Mitigation Measure Action Required Frequency Responsibility Date & Status jurisdictional habitat, the applicant shall follow all requirements, including permits or approvals and identified mitigation, of the appropriate regulatory agencies, including the California Department of Fish and Wildlife (CDFW), the U.S. Army Corps of Engineers (ACOE), and the Regional Water Quality Control Board (RWQCB).
-At a minimum, the applicant shall compensate for the loss of habitat at a 1:1 ratio (compensation area: impact area), or as required by the RWQCB, and monitoring program to CDFW, USFWS, and RWQCB; Completion of said mitigation disturbance within jurisdictional habitat ACOE, and CDFW.
-The same or similar habitat shall be restored as close to the impact area as possible.
-If a location in the general area of the project is not feasible as determined by the District, then the applicant shall restore another appropriate area within the watershed as close to the impacted area as possible.
-If a location in the watershed is determined infeasible by the District, mitigation shall occur at a location approved by the regulatory agencies, or through the purchase of mitigation credits to compensate for the loss of habitat from a qualified entity acceptable to the District and the regulatory agencies, as applicable.
+Mitigation Measure Action Required Frequency Responsibility Date & Status

+jurisdictional habitat, the applicant shall and monitoring disturbance

+follow all requirements, including program to within

+permits or approvals and identified CDFW, USFWS, jurisdictional

+mitigation, of the appropriate regulatory and RWQCB; habitat

+agencies, including the California Completion of

+Department of Fish and Wildlife (CDFW), the U.S. Army Corps of said mitigation

+Engineers (ACOE), and the Regional

+Water Quality Control Board (RWQCB).

+At a minimum, the applicant shall

+compensate for the loss of habitat at a

+1:1 ratio (compensation area: impact

+area), or as required by the RWQCB,

+ACOE, and CDFW.
+The same or

+similar habitat shall be restored as close

+to the impact area as possible.
+If a

+location in the general area of the

+project is not feasible as determined by

+the District, then the applicant shall

+restore another appropriate area within the watershed as close to the impacted

+area as possible.
+If a location in the

+watershed is determined infeasible by

+the District, mitigation shall occur at a

+location approved by the regulatory

+agencies, or through the purchase of

+mitigation credits to compensate for the

+loss of habitat from a qualified entity

+acceptable to the District and the

+regulatory agencies, as applicable.